| Description |

 | Design |

-[24-DEC-25] The table below gives the connections between the A3053A circuit and the mPCIe connector.
-In the A3053A Signal column, we give PIC32MZ (U1) and LAN8720A (U2) pin names, at taken from Table 3 in the PIC32MZ data sheet.
-In the mPCIe Signal column we give the mPCIe (P1) contact upon which the A3053A signal appears.
+[09-MAR-26] The table below gives the connections between the components on the A3053B Embedded Ethernet Modules and its mPCIe connector pads.
+In the A3053B Signal column, we give PIC32MZ (U1) and LAN8720A (U2) pin names, at taken from Table 3 in the PIC32MZ data sheet.
+In the mPCIe Signal column we give the mPCIe (P1) contact upon which the A3053B signal appears.

 |---|---|---|---|---|---|